lexibank/tlopo/out/vol3/chapter11.md

 We cannot be completely sure of the original referents of the five mango terms reconstructed below.
 When Austronesian speakers arrived in the Bismarcks, they encountered the fibrous and ill-tasting indigenous mangoes Mangifera minor and M. foetida.
 The sweet-tasting M. indica, the species widely consumed today, arrived with Europeans after about 1870 ([Bourke forthcoming](../references.md#source-Bourkeforthcoming)).

-It is possible that PMP &ast;pahuq referred 1co M. indica and PMP &ast;wai to other Mangifera species (ACD ).
-I have found only two refiexe:s of PMP &ast;pahuq in Oceanic languags, namely Vitu vau and Bola vao.
+It is possible that PMP _&ast;pahuq_ referred to M. indica and PMP _&ast;wai_ to other Mangifera species (ACD).
+I have found only two reflexes of PMP _&ast;pahuq_ in Oceanic languags, namely Vitu _vau_ and Bola _vao_.
 Vitu (in the French Islands, north of New Britain) is among the most conservative of Oceanic languages, and has remained quite isolated at least since early in the spread of the Western Oceanic dialect network.
 Bola is close by on New Britain.
-One may infer that &ast;pau(q) occurred in POc, but not with the gloss 'M. indica'.
-It was replaced at a very early stage by &ast;wai, as this was the appropriate term for the indigenous (non-indica) species, with &ast;wai-wai perhaps denoting wild varieties (§7.2).
-The species M. minor was specifically designated by POc &ast;koRa.
+One may infer that _&ast;pau(q)_ occurred in POc, but not with the gloss 'M. indica'.
+It was replaced at a very early stage by _&ast;wai_, as this was the appropriate term for the indigenous (non-indica) species, with _&ast;wai-wai_ perhaps denoting wild varieties (§7.2).
+The species M. minor was specifically designated by POc _&ast;koRa_.

 M. minor, the traditional wild mango indigenous to the Bismarcks, is 10-25 m tall.
 The introduced M. indica needs a drier period each year to bear, whereas M. minor does not, and so the latter continues to be eaten mainly in locations where M. indica does not bear regularly.
 It is occasionally cultivated from seed.
-Its leaves are narrower than those of M . indica (Peekel1984: 326, [French 1986](../references.md#source-French1986):206--207, [Bourke in preparation](../references.md#source-Bourkeinpreparation), n.d.).
+Its leaves are narrower than those of M . indica ([Peekel 1984](../references.md#source-Peekel1984): 326, [French 1986](../references.md#source-French1986):206--207, [Bourke in preparation](../references.md#source-Bourkeinpreparation), n.d.).

 <table>
 <tr>